gzoller/LateKafka/README.md

 Like LateRabbit there is an object wrapper that contains commitable information (Kafka offsets and partition information) along with whatever your payload object is.

+NOTE: LateKafka is designed to de-serialize Scala case classes.
+If you're streaming simple primives you'll need to do some surgery on LateKafka.

+WARNING!
+Probably don't want this feature branch!
+It'd be better to let LateKafka stream any kind of primitives and let higher-order libraries do parsing if needed.